Ross Elliott: Film career

 After serving in World War II, Elliott moved to Hollywood.
-He enjoyed a long career, working steadily in supporting roles in a diverse array of films, including Woman on the Run, D-Day the Sixth of June, The Beast from 20,000 Fathoms, Tarantula!, Wild Seed, Kelly's Heroes, Skyjacked and The Towering Inferno.
-In 1971, Elliott was invited to membership in the Actors Branch of the Academy of Motion Picture Arts and Sciences, later serving on its Board, and remaining a member until his death in 1999.
+He enjoyed a long career, working steadily in supporting roles in a diverse array of films, including Woman on the Run, D-Day the Sixth of June, The Beast from 20,000 Fathoms, Tarantula!, Wild Seed, Kelly's Heroes, Skyjacked and, The Towering Inferno.
+In 1971, Elliott was invited to membership in the Actors Branch of the Academy of Motion Picture Arts and Sciences, later serving on its board, and remaining a member until his death in 1999.

 Television

 Throughout his career, Elliott appeared in more than 200 television programs, including the recurring role of crewman Cort Ryker on the syndicated The Blue Angels (1960–1961).
-Elliott appeared 59 times in a recurring role as Sheriff Abbott on NBC's western series, The Virginian.
+Elliott appeared 59 times in a recurring role as Sheriff Abbott on NBC's Western series, The Virginian.

-Elliott portrayed the television director in the season one episode of I Love Lucy titled "Lucy Does a TV Commercial" (1952) in which Lucy Ricardo advertises Vitameatavegamin.
-Elliott also appeared on I Love Lucy as Ricky Ricardo's agent in three episodes of the series' fourth season.
+Elliott portrayed the television director "Ross Elliot" (that is, the script used his actual name) in the season-one episode of I Love Lucy titled "Lucy Does a TV Commercial" (1952), in which Lucy Ricardo advertises Vitameatavegamin.
+Elliott also appeared on I Love Lucy as Ricky's agent in three episodes of the series' fourth season.

-In 1956 he appeared as Sam Wilson on the TV western Cheyenne in the episode titled "Mustang Trail".
+In 1956, he appeared as Sam Wilson on the TV Western Cheyenne in the episode titled "Mustang Trail".
 In 1958, Elliott played Reverend Kilgore in the episode "The Lord Will Provide" on The Texan, with Rory Calhoun and Ellen Corby.
-Later that year he played murder victim and title character George Hartley Beaumont in the Perry Mason episode "The Case of the Corresponding Corpse".
+Later that year, he played murder victim and title character George Hartley Beaumont in the Perry Mason episode "The Case of the Corresponding Corpse".

-In 1960 and 1961 Elliott appeared twice on Leave it to Beaver.
+In 1960 and 1961, Elliott appeared twice on Leave it to Beaver as Mr. Foster, Wally's English teacher.
 From 1962 to 1963, he was cast as Marty Rhodes in four episodes of the NBC legal drama Sam Benedict.
 From 1963 to 1965, Elliott played Lee Baldwin on the ABC Daytime soap opera General Hospital.

 Elliott appeared in 11 episodes of The Jack Benny Program as director Freddie.
-His other television appearances included Burns and Allen, The Twilight Zone, The Dick Van Dyke Show, The Andy Griffith Show, Adventures of Superman, The Lone Ranger, Pony Express, The Rifleman, Rawhide, Gunsmoke (title character Lee Groat in S5E17’s "Groat’s Grudge" - 1957), Lassie, Leave It to Beaver, Combat!, Hazel, The Time Tunnel, Voyage to the Bottom of the Sea, Dragnet, Adam-12, Emergency!, The Six Million Dollar Man, The Bionic Woman, Wonder Woman, The Dukes of Hazzard, and Little House on the Prairie.
+His other television appearances included Burns and Allen, The Twilight Zone, The Dick Van Dyke Show, The Andy Griffith Show, Adventures of Superman, The Lone Ranger, Pony Express, The Rifleman, Rawhide, Gunsmoke (title character Lee Groat in S5E17’s "Groat’s Grudge" - 1957), Lassie, Leave It to Beaver, Combat!, Hazel, The Time Tunnel, Voyage to the Bottom of the Sea, Pistols 'n' Petticoats, Dragnet, The Invaders, Adam-12, Emergency!, The Six Million Dollar Man, The Bionic Woman, Wonder Woman, The Dukes of Hazzard, and Little House on the Prairie.
 Elliott also appeared in a 1973 episode of Barnaby Jones.